cppitems/cppitems/items/019/item.md

   ~WidgetOwns() { /*b*/ delete /*x*/ data; };
 };
 ```
-`WidgetOwns` is a resource owning class, which emphasiszes the need for a proper deallocation at the end of its lifetime.
+`WidgetOwns` is a resource owning class, which emphasizes the need for a proper deallocation at the end of its lifetime.

 > Does the deallocation work as expected when deallocating using a `Base` pointer?
 > - No, the hierarchy in use is not *polymorphic* : the deconstruction only invokes `~Base()` which is not aware of the need to call `~Widget()`.

-If *polymorphic* behaivour (via *virtual functions*) is expected from a hierarchy (which has consequences on the memory footprint and performance when invoking member function) this has to be explicitly demanded by the programmer.
+If *polymorphic* behavior (via *virtual functions*) is expected from a hierarchy (which has consequences on the memory footprint and performance when invoking member function) this has to be explicitly demanded by the programmer.

 ## Virtual functions
 Above we used a dynamically allocated object because it should outlive the scope of the returning function.